-Store your leftover pineapple cucumber smoothie in an air-tight container with a lid in the refrigerator and consume it within 24 hrs.
+The smoothie is best if served immediately, but store the leftover smoothie in an airtight container with a lid in the refrigerator and consume it within 24 hours.
 I’m a big fan of reusing cleaned-out peanut butter jars for all sorts of storage: overnight oats, freezing, meal prep, and even smoothies.
 Plus they come with a lid!